axelarnetwork/interchain-governance-orchestrator/docs/deployment.md

 yarn task whitelistSender {sourceChain} {sourceSenderAddress} --network {chainName}
 ```

+Note: The {sourceSenderAddress} is optional.
+If not specified, it defaults to the `InterchainProposalSender` contract address found in [deployed.json](../deployed.json).

 2. To whitelist the caller that calls the `InterchainProposalSender` contract (usually a `Timelock` contract), use the following command:

 Replace `{sourceChain}`, `{sourceCallerAddress}`, and `{chainName}` with your respective chain name, caller address, and network name.